GerHobbelt/pylene/doc/source/ruminations/dyn.rst

     image2d<double> convert(ndarray X);
     template <class T> ndarray as(image2d<T> X);

-`Convert` would implies a copy, while `as` is just buffer transfer between two image representations.
+`convert` would implies a copy, while `as` is just buffer transfer between two image representations.

 Thus, to bind the function `stretch`, one would imlement::